Ash-86/Chord-Level-Filter/README.md

  https://github.com/Ash-86/Select-Copy-Chord-Levels/assets/108089527/d7b92861-de82-4efb-9167-f7e60b75e5b6

  ## Configuration Options
-You can choose the counting direction the code follows.
+You can choose the direction the code follows to count note levels.
 Just comment out the corresponding ***"var counting"*** at the beginning of the code to suit your preference.
 This is useful when having chords with different sizes.

  *Examples:*